Datanizze/korsdrag-thesis-files/README.md

 korsdrag-thesis-files
 =====================

-Files associated with the korsdrag bachelor thesis.
+Files associated with the bachelor thesis by Joakim Olsson and Johan Liljegren @BTH 2012.